Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 (x <- units(1:6, "m"))
 ```

 Handling operators for `units` is only slightly more involved than it was for `modulus`.
 We need to distinguish between operators where we require that the units match and those where we need to construct new units.
-The former are those are addition, subtraction, and comparisons, assuming we only want to consider numbers equal if they agree in both quantity and associated units, the latter are multiplication and division where the resulting units must be computed from the operands.
-It is not obvious how to handle logical operators on physical quantities, if that is something that even make sense, so for operators that do not fall into these two categories we should just default to what the underlying type does.
+The former of those are addition, subtraction, and comparisons, assuming we only want to consider numbers equal if they agree in both quantity and associated units, the latter are multiplication and division where the resulting units must be computed from the operands.
+It is not obvious how to handle logical operators on physical quantities if that is something that even makes sense, so for operators that do not fall into these two categories, we should just default to what the underlying type does.

 We implement the operators using the `Ops` group function.
-Inside this function we can get hold of the actual operator being evaluated using the variable `.Generic`.
-This is not a parameter of the function but it will be set to the operator being evaluated when the function is called and we can check the operator and handle it appropriately by switching on it.
+Inside this function, we can get hold of the actual operator being evaluated using the variable `.Generic`.
+This is not a parameter of the function, but it will be set to the operator being evaluated when the function is called, and we can check the operator and handle it appropriately by switching on it.

 ```{r}
 Ops.units <- function(e1, e2) {